DantSu/php-osm-static-api/README.md

 PHP library to easily get static image from OpenStreetMap with markers and lines.

-This project uses the [Tile Server](https://wiki.openstreetmap.org/wiki/Tile_servers) of the Open Streetmap Foundation which runs entirely on donated resources, see [Tile Usage Policy](https://operations.osmfoundation.org/policies/tiles/) for more information.
+This project uses the [Tile Server](https://wiki.openstreetmap.org/wiki/Tile_servers) of the OpenStreetMap Foundation which runs entirely on donated resources, see [Tile Usage Policy](https://operations.osmfoundation.org/policies/tiles/) for more information.

 ## ✨ Supporting